Morsell scores 22, Lewis 21; Marquette beats Ole Miss 78-72

 - Oops!Something went wrong.Please try again later.

-CHARLESTON, S.C.
-(AP) Darryl Morsell scored 22 points, Justin Lewis added a career-best 21 points and nine rebounds and Marquette beat Mississippi 78-72 Thursday night in the opening round of the Charleston Classic.
+CHARLESTON, S.C.- Darryl Morsell scored 22 points, Justin Lewis added a career-best 21 points and nine rebounds and Marquette beat Mississippi 78-72 Thursday night in the opening round of the Charleston Classic.

-Marquette plays in the winner's bracket, and OIe Miss the loser's bracket, on Friday.
+Marquette plays West Virginia in the semifinals, and OIe Miss takes on Elon in the loser’s bracket, on Friday.

 Lewis hit a career-high five of Marquette’s 13 3-pointers and Morsell made 9 of 10 from the foul line, where the Golden Eagles shot 90% (17 of 19).
 Ole Miss (2-1) made just 6 of 15 free throws.